lotrRudyy/er/er1/docs/ER1_PROTOCOL.md

 Each listed env uses the reusable core node scaffolding (Ethernet/MQTT/OTA/log/heartbeat) plus the modules shown above for puzzle logic.
 Update this table as additional nodes adopt the pattern.

+## 3.2 Images riddle rule

+- Images + piano node: the images riddle now solves only when all four image buttons are pressed simultaneously and held stable for ALL_DOWN_HOLD_MS (200 ms).
+No sequence/buffer logic is considered; releasing any button before the hold completes cancels the attempt and requires a fresh all-down hold.

 ---

 # 4. Maglocks (IDs, topics, behavior)